Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 How do you know if you’re the right person?

-Don’t delay, this is important!
+Don’t delay; this is important!

-So, people who invested $50,000 got $25,000 in depreciation.
-Those that invested $100,000 got roughly $50,000 of depreciation and those that invested $200,000 got a $100,000 benefit.
+So, people who invested $50,000 received $25,000 in depreciation.
+Those who invested $100,000 received roughly $50,000 in depreciation, and those who invested $200,000 received a $100,000 benefit.

 At the highest tax rate of 37%, those people with K-1 passive activity income could potentially reduce their tax burden by $9,250 (for a single $50,000 investment), $18,500 (for every $100,000 invested), and $37,500 (for $200,000 investment).

 That’s an 18.5% first-year return on investment just from tax savings alone.
-Add in the cash flow from the property, the reduction in debt from principal pay down, and the appreciation of the property and it’s easy to see why so many people are excited about investing in real estate right now.
+Add in the cash flow from the property, the reduction in debt from principal pay down, and the appreciation of the property, and it’s easy to see why so many people are excited about investing in real estate right now.

 Are You Benefiting From Bonus Depreciation?